Estimated read time: 9 minutes

 The book “Founder Brand” even discusses how telling the founder story is a competitive advantage what is this is.

 The people (employees) brands

-I call these people vs. employees brands because for many people nowadays it’s less and less likely to work for the same company for an entire career.
+I call these people and not employees brands because for many people nowadays it’s less and less likely they will work for the same company for an entire career.
 The people brands are company independent, but when all three brands truly align internally and externally that’s when companies, their leaders and employees can all help each other by:

 - Strengthening each other’s brands

 - Learning from each other

 - Being a participant in our communities